UNIHACK2023/Balanced-Bites/devpost.md

 ## What we learned

 We learnt that is is very important to communicate regularly with all the members what we will be doing to optimise our different skills

+We discovered the importance and usefulness of tools like Vercel that not only host and continuously deploy your code as you make changes to your GitHub project, they also warn you if your branch would cause your deployment to break.
+This was an important safety measure that we really appreciated!

 ## What's next for Balanced Bites